21 Easy Ways to Get More Fiber in Your Diet

 4. Don't Forget Your Veggies

 Vegetables are an essential part of a healthy diet.
-Apart from soluble fiber, vegetables and fruits also contain loads ofbioactive compounds including phytochemicals, vitamins, and minerals.
+Apart from powdered fiber, vegetables and fruits also contain loads ofbioactive compounds including phytochemicals, vitamins, and minerals.

 Scientists suggest that eating more plant-based foods helps to prevent chronic diseases, including heart disease,cancer, stroke,diabetes, andAlzheimer’s disease.